 I tried over and over for an out, but didn’t get one.
 Well, I thought defiantly, I’ll go home and tell Craig and he’ll say absolutely not, and that will be the end of it.

-When I arrived home the house was brimming with shoes and toys and noise and boys.
+When I arrived home the house was brimming with shoes and toys and noise.
 Brett and Collin each had several friends over and Craig was in the kitchen, sweeping and cleaning.
-I set my bags down and said, “Honey, please sit down here with me, I have something to tell you.”
+I set my bags down and said, “Honey, please sit here with me, I have something to tell you.”

 I told him the feeling I had when she ended her talk with that question, that question that was now consuming me.
 “What is God leading you to do?”
 Craig looked down for a moment and then locked eyes with mine and said, “Let’s do it.”